 In these LTR concentrated Tracts, we see an increasing reallocation of housing stock from owner-occupants to rentals, in particular to LTRs who gain on net 3.12% of transactions.
-Owner-occupants and other investors sell on net, at 1% and 2% respectively, along with builders who supply a small share of new units.
+Owneroccupants and other investors sell on the net, at 1% and 2% respectively, along with builders who supply a small share of new units.
 In these Tracts, we see significantly more reallocation between small landlords and LTRs, with LTRs buying 10 times more transactions than they sell to other investors.
 We also see evidence of reallocation of the rental stock; while owner-occupants on net buy more from other investors than they sell, this is only about 0.6% of all transactions.
-In contrast, owner-occupants on net sell much more to LTRs than they buy, on net selling 1.67% of transactions (12 times the transactions on which they were the buy side).
+In contrast, owner-occupants on net sell much more to LTRs than they buy, on net selling 1.67% of transactions (12 times the transactions on which they were on the buy side).

-In further work, we plan to analyze mean property level price changes by buyer-seller types to help disentangle which mechanisms enumerated above may be driving the house price changes estimated in the Tract-level samples.
+In further work, we plan to analyze mean property level price and rent changes by buyer-seller types to help disentangle which mechanisms enumerated above may be driving the house price changes estimated in the Tract-level samples.
+I.e. how do house-level prices evolve when a house is sold by an owner occupant vs. a small landlord to a LTR?
+How do rents evolve when a house is traded between small landlords and LTRs?
+Between two LTRs?
 Additionally, in Tract-level analysis we intend to construct Tract-level measures of reallocation between the landlords types, reallocation between owner-occupants and the rental market, and new building in conjunction with a local rental price index constructed from Multiple Listing Service data to test the three hypotheses enumerated above.
+Comparing the house-specific price and rent changes relative to the market-level changes will help illuminate the competing, or compounding mechanisms.